mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

   }
 ```

-The patch files are created in `scripts/patches` folder.
+The patch files are created in the `scripts/patches` folder.
 Once the file is
 written, `git apply` runs and... fails with the error "No such file or
 directory".
 Time to take care of this `guides` versus `guides/release` thing.